clearbluejar/ghidra-python-vscode-skeleton/README.md

 ## Ways to run headless script

 1. The most straightforward means to run the script it to hit run via launch on [run_headless.py](run_headless.py).
 It simply uses subprocess module with the correct arguments to run the sample script.
-2. Another way is to run the script directly by using the `Run Current Python Script in Ghidra Jython` task within[tasks.json](.vscode/tasks.json).
+2. Another way is to run the script directly by using the `Run Current Python Script in Ghidra Jython` task within [tasks.json](.vscode/tasks.json).
 To use this task make sure you have open and focused the [sample.py](sample.py).
+3. The third way would be to simply copy sample.py to your `ghidra_scripts` directory and run it in the GUI using Script Manager

 ## Ghidra Headless Scripting Hangups